BloomTech-Labs/prismatopia/README.md

 # Prismatopia

+NOTE: THIS IS A WORK IN PROGRESS, CHANGING RAPIDLY, NOT STABLE, USE AT YOUR OWN RISK UNTIL THIS SENTENCE IS REMOVED FROM THE README!

 A backend API stack combining a bunch of trendy components (circa 2020): Apollo Server, Prisma, OAuth, OpenID Connect, JWT, Postgres, Docker, Typescript and more!

 ## How to use this repository